Saving Columbus Day

 On June 21, 2018, the California State Legislature designated the month of October as Italian-American Heritage Month.

-The Resolution encourages public schools to highlight and include Italian-American achievements and contributions in the school curriculum.
+The RESOLUTIONencourages public schools to highlight and include Italian-American achievements and contributions in the school curriculum.
 A recent study found that Italian-Americans were not mentioned in the social science textbooks used by California students.
 Even though for much of the 20th Century Italian-Americans were the largest immigrant group in the United States and are one of the largest ethnic groups in California and the U.S.

 SACRAMENTO CITY COUNCIL DECLARES